Joehoel/flow-launcher-plugin-template-deno/README.md

 To be able to test this easily, you need to create a symlink between this directory and the plugin directory from Flow Launcher.
 This can be done by searching `Flow Launcher UserData Folder` in the launcher and pressing enter.
 The plugins are found in the `Plugins` folder.

-You can create a symlink by opening command prompt (CMD) in Windows and typing
+You can create a symlink by opening command prompt (CMD) in Windows and typing:

 ```CMD
 mklink /J [project-root] [flow-launcher-plugin-folder]/[folder-name]